Kmautsa/Kmautsa/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: -->
-##Welcome to mty projects and practice Databse
+## Welcome to my projects and practice Databse

 - 🔭 I’m currently working on an Advocasy Webpage focusing on space travel.
 - 🌱 I’m currently learning Data Structures, Python and Frontend Web Development.